Daebug/TODO./README.md

 ## 📊 Data Persistence

 All data is stored locally in your browser:

 - **Tasks**: Complete task data with metadata
 - **User Progress**: Points, MMR, and level information
 - **Deleted Tasks**: Recoverable task history
 - **Overdue Tasks**: Tracking for penalty system

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments